deejaygraham/makers-n-creators/_activities-microbit/name-badge.md

 ~~~

-Next week can add an introduction and our name.
+Next we can add an introduction and our name.
 Substitute your own name in the code.
 Be careful to keep all display.scrolls in line with each other and all still indented under the while.

 ~~~python